 Founded in 1936, Texas Trust Credit Union is a member-owned cooperative with branches serving the counties of Dallas, Henderson, Ellis, Tarrant, Johnson, and Tom Green.
 It has over a billion in assets and it offers a full range of banking and borrowing products, including unsecured personal loans.

 Headquartered in Plano, Texas, LegacyTexas Bank has over $8 billion in assets.
 Founded in 1952, the bank has 44 branches operating throughout the state.
 Legacy is a full-service, FDIC-insured bank with a complete range of banking and loan products.
-It offers unsecured personal loans for as low as $2,000 with terms of 12 to 60 months.
-The APR currently starts as low as 9.49 percent for creditworthy borrowers.
+It offers unsecured personal loans.

 Pinnacle Bank Texas

 Serving families and farmers, Pinnacle Bank Texas has been a family-run bank since 1938.
 It has grown to more than 140 locations, managing over $9 billion in assets.
 Pinnacle offers a complete range of banking products and services and has a complete lineup of loan products, including personal loans in Texas.
 Each Pinnacle branch treats the members of its communities like family, so you can expect great personal service and attention.

 Getting Help – The Texas Office of Consumer Credit Commissioner